tskit-dev/msprime/docs/interchange.rst

 the Site and Mutation tables describe where mutations fall on the trees; the Migration table describes how lineages move across space;
 and the Provenance table contains information on where the data came from.
+Only Node and Edge tables are necessary to encode the genealogical trees;
+Sites and Mutations are optional but necessary to encode polymorphism (sequence) data; the remainder are optional.
 In the following sections we define these components of a tree sequence in more detail.